cobra ferrari wars

 Willy Mairesse

-This was in front of our barn in Arizona, cactus on the left.
-This was a great running car.
-It had a few details that needed to be corrected, and they were, but it was probably as good a lightweight replica as one could find -- beautiful light silver with great detail finish throughout.
+In front of our barn in Arizona: This Jag was a great running car and probably as good a lightweight replica as one could find -- beautiful light silver with great detail finish throughout.
 The Jag was a bit slower to react to steering than the 289 Cobra, due to the Jag's longer wheelbase.
 There is a neat photo of an original racing lightweight on page 62 of the book.

 © Copyright 2009 Cobra Ferrari Wars ~ ALL RIGHTS RESERVED